Bakhodir Khan Turkistan: Birdamlik Movement

 With Dilorom Is'hoqova of the "Birdamlik" People's Democratic Movement, he traveled to most regions of Uzbekistan and tried to organize a congress of the Birdamlik Movement.
 The government authorities put heavy barriers to the representatives from other oblasts of Uzbekistan to travel to the Congress, held in November 2009.
-As a result, the Congress was attended by the representatives of the Qashqadaryo Region only, and was considered to have been not a congress but an regional conference of the movement.
+As a result, the Congress was attended by the representatives of the Qashqadaryo Region only, and was considered to have been not a congress but a regional conference of the movement.

 In December 2009, Bokhodir Choriyev returned to the US and continued his political activities.
 From 2010 to 2014, Bokhodir Choriyev held dozens of small and large demonstrations in Uzbekistan and abroad.

 In order to shut Bokhodir Choriyev down, in 2013 Islam Karimov's regime imprisoned his father, Hasan Choriev, who died two months later of an illness he contracted in prison.

 After his death, the Karimov regime made it impossible to bury Hasan Choriev at a cemetery.
 The NSS threatened those who came to the funeral and most of them were forced to leave the ceremony.
 Under instructions by and strict control of NSS, all coffins in the Shahrisabz and neighbouring districts were collected for "disinfection" All imams and mullas in the district, who could perform the funeral namaz service were taken under strict control and prevented from going to the funeral.

 Hasan Choriev's close friend, Imam Omonkhon was forcefully kept in the district NSS offices until after the funeral.
 When it became clear that digging a grave was impossible, sitting in the US, Bokhodir Choriyev had to phone call his brothers to dig a grave in their father's garden.
 Only after this, the authorities gave a permission to allot a piece of land for digging a grave.

 The Birdamlik People's Democratic Movement made two political full size animation films.
 The Movement founded the newspaper "Turkiston tongi" (Turkiston morning), published in Kazakh and Uzbek languages.
 The Movement established the "Turon" online radio and TV.
 In 2006, they founded the site www.birdamlik.info and in 2013 – www.mulkdor.com.
 From its initial foundation days, the Movement has been running its activities owing to the voluntary assistance from the Head of the Movement Bokhodir Choriyev and its activists.